megardn/PennLINC.github.io/docs/cubic/cubic.md

 ```

 In order to ensure that the compute nodes source your `.bashrc`, you can use the
 `-V` flag with `qsub`.
+We also recommend that when you launch a script requiring
+your `conda` environment and packages, you add `source activate <env>` to the top
+of your script.
 To change the default installation for a given software
 package, prepend the path to your `$PATH` and source your `.bashrc`:

 ```bash